 After working at Princeton University as head design academic helping develop a cross-disciplinary design curricula, I am currently a lecturer at Massachusetts Institute of Technology (MIT) in the Integrated Design + Management master’s program, leading the design curriculum.
 I’m also partner at Sense Information Design LLC with Michael Babwahsingh.
 At Sense Information Design, I work on a range of projects, using information design tools and approaches to lead transdisciplinary collaboration and conducting human-centered research studies to inform the development of design interventions.
 I’m also on the Executive Board of the International Institute for Information Design (IIID), and the co-organizer of the Information Design NYC Meet-up Group.

 Originally from Argentina where I completed a BA(Hons) in Graphic Design at the University of Buenos Aires (UBA, FADU), I have taught in several institutions with diverse learning communities (Goldsmith University, Rutgers University, Parsons School of Design, Princeton University), conducted cross-disciplinary academic research in renowned centers (University College London Interaction Center), and worked for numerous organizations in four different countries (U.S., UK, Spain, Argentina).

-When I finished my undergraduate studies, I moved to Barcelona to complete a postgraduate degree in Editorial Techniques and a masters of Advanced Studies degree (DEA diploma/MPhil) in Information Design both at the University of Barcelona.
-Years later, my passion for complex diagrams and information design took me to London to complete my PhD at the London College of Communication, University of the Arts London.
-For my commitment to professionalism in teaching and learning in higher education, I have been recognised as a Fellow member of the Higher Education Academy (FHEA) in the UK.
+When I finished my undergraduate studies, I moved to Barcelona to complete a postgraduate degree in Editorial Techniques and an MPhil in Information Design both at the University of Barcelona.
+My passion for understanding how information designers think took me to London to complete a PhD at the London College of Communication, University of the Arts London.
+In 2014, I moved to the New York area in the US.